-Exploring this model is worthwhile because the number of components provides information about population subgroups as discussed in \citet{LN16}.
-Therefore, if it is possible to determine the number of components from grouped data; for example, this approach can be used for detailed comparisons of the income inequalities in developing countries.
+Exploring this model is worthwhile because the number of components provides information about population subgroups, as discussed in \citet{LN16}.
+Therefore, if it is possible to determine the number of components from grouped data, this approach can be used for detailed comparisons of income inequalities in developing countries.

 This study aims to develop a reversible jump MCMC method for the mixtures of lognormal (MLN) distribution model from grouped data to examine the income distributions and income inequalities in Japan.
 Our proposed algorithm is discussed using simulated data examples.
 From these, we can confirm that our proposed algorithm works well in terms of the accuracy of the parameters and in fitting the distribution.
 The data also suggests that the posterior distributions of the Gini coefficients are accurate.
 Hence, we applied it to real data in Japan in 2020 to examine the income distributions and inequalities.
 From the results, we identified two subgroups in both two-or-more person households and workers' households.
 We also observed that the Gini coefficient of two-or-more person households was larger than that of workers' households.